Australian-Parliamentary-Speech/Scraper/docs/src/usage.md

 For a single xml file (for senate):
 ```
-# Where the output would go
 [ global ]
     output_path = "../../Outputs/SenateCSV/hansard"

-# The XML file you run
 [[ XML ]]
     filename = "senate_xmls/1999/1999_06_25.xml"